 China has many world-scale wholesale markets.
 The most famous are:

 Shenzhen Huaqiang North Electronics Wholesale

 There are many places that are not listed.
 Actually, you can check online or with some experienced friends around you.
-Buying a plane ticket directly to go there for field trips and on-site purchases can be a good way.
+Buying a direct plane ticket for field trips and on-site purchases can be a good way.

 The transportation cost is too high and too complicated

 The fact that international transportation involves a wide range of aspects and the complexity of the process has become one of the reasons why many people are afraid to import.
 China’s transportation to Malaysia involves warehouses, customs declarations by Chinese customs, shipping companies, Malaysian customs, warehouses, road delivery and so on.
 It is a very verbose, complex, and unspoken rules that many industries need to adapt to.